MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-primitive-operations-counter.md

 # Primitive Operations Counter

-The `Primitive Operations Counter` counts the number of primitive operations used by every operation invoked in a quantum program.
+The `Primitive Operations Counter` is a part of the quantum computer [Trace Simulator](quantum-computer-trace-simulator-1.md).
+It counts the number of primitive executions used by every operation invoked in a quantum program.
 All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gates, single qubit Clifford gates, CNOT gates and measurements of multi-qubit